Christine Sun Kim: Work

-Artworks

 Close Readings

 Christine Sun Kim first experimented working with video in 2015 with her work Close Readings.
+The work explores closed captioning and how the choices made affect the experience of watching.
 Kim had four of her deaf friends recreate scenes from The Addams Family, Ghost, and The Little Mermaid by reading only the subtitles.
 The work reverses the traditional power dynamic between auditory media and Deaf audience by obscuring the upper half of the image, forcing a hearing audience to instead rely on the Deaf provided captions.

 The Sound of

 Kim uses sound to explore her feelings in a unique way, as writer Molly Hannon addresses.
 Kim's series of drawing, "The Sound of," was exhibited at Rubin Museum of Art.
 "It all goes back to my experience watching the film, Kumiko, The Treasure Hunter." said Kim.
 Even though there was not much dialogue, she was fascinated by how detailed and descriptive the captions of the movie were.
 She started to wonder if she was able to portray the sound of intangible objects like emotions or senses.
 This has become the essential reason she created this series.
 She takes traditional music dynamics and refashions them into music notes.
 In one of her drawings, The Sound of Obsessing, Kim uses the symbol "p" to represent the sound of piano and indicate the note is played quietly.
 As more "p" appears, the notes are played more quietly.
 Kim concretizes abstract ideas.
 She believes that obsession has a repetitive pattern and can take up a person's mind.
 She illustrates this pattern with the "p"s.
 "As time goes on, the obsession quickens, represented by the shrinking distance of p's.
 Finally, at the end, the p's are crowded and your mind is racing non-stop.
 You become totally engrossed with your obsession."